taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 With cPanel present on the machine, you need to run the upgrade process through the `elevate-cpanel` tool.

-Please refer to the [CloudLinux 7 with cPanel ELevate Scenario](#elevate-scenario-cloudlinux-7-with-cpanel) for step-by-step instructions.
+Please refer to the [ELevate Scenario - CloudLinux 7 with cPanel](#elevate-scenario-cloudlinux-7-with-cpanel) for step-by-step instructions.

 #### I have a CL7 system with DirectAdmin/Plesk/another panel installed, how do I upgrade to CL8?